 Electrical tape is probably the last thing you think of when packing for an overseas trip.
 However, it will be a lifesaver if the rubber of your suitcase’s wheels decomposes during your trip.
 So, if you haven’t traveled in a while or plan to bring old luggage, consider also throwing electrical tape into your bag.

-Electrical tape coupled with small scissors, the kind that trims eyebrows, can be used to wrap the wheels.
-When you wrap the electrical tape around the wheels, pull with strength to wrap them better.
+Electrical tape, coupled with small scissors, such as those used for trimming eyebrows, can be used to wrap the wheels.
+When wrapping the electrical tape around the wheels, pull with force to ensure a better wrap.
 Don’t just wrap the wheel once; wrap it several times so the layer is as thick as a tire.

-If you don’t have an electrical tape, get one from Amazon!
+If you don’t have electrical tape, get some from Amazon!

 Other Useful Things to Bring to Japan